Aug. 16 – Sept. 30, 2001

 Rolled into Amsterdaam the next morning, shortly followed by Misa, and then we hooked up with her pal Baas.
 Made a beeline to the nearest bank machine and then another beeline to the nearest cafe and started “soaking in the culture”.
 You know, when in Rome… Baas went back to his small village and me and Misa stayed in town.
 We tried to get hooked up with several dudes, but, alas, we ended up staying several days in a camp, mostly because the weather was too shitty to pack our tents, we wanted to relax on the Sunday instead of rushing off to our next destination, and we wanted to give our “Amsterdam contacts” a chance to give us some interesting offers regarding crash space etc.

 The day we were finally ready to split, I thought I’d try to impress everyone with my computer geek skills and tried to hook up my computer to the network at the camp bar.
 Was installing all sorts of TCP shit, figured out the mask and IP addresses, and almost had the thing going but time was running short so had to bail out and make our move.
 Took a train to some town where Baas was building a fence (that’s his job), so they picked us up and drove us back to his place.
 Lot’s of fudge in the car.
 Made it over to his place in some rinky dinky village, started unpacking my shit and was ready to impress everyone with my roaming internet system.
 Punched in Holland and the nearest village, was ready to dial up and connect when… Well, we’re not in America you know where every street corner has a McDonalds and everything is standardised.
 So it was off the next day, a 45 minute jog to the centre of this village, which is essentially broken up into about three parts stretched out like a big long noodle along the river and train tracks.
 Came back home and still nothing.
 Tried something again Tuesday and still nothing.
-Wednesday me an Misa set out of a long hour walk to make a serious attempt.
-Went to a couple of stores to see if we could find an even more special adapter.
+Wednesday me an Misa set out on a long hour walk to make a serious attempt.
+Went to a couple of stores to see if we could find an even more special adapter (struggling to hook up laptop to internet – using AT&T’s roaming dial-up internet through landline, well before the age of mobile phone).
 No one seemed to pick up on our hint requests that we would like to borrow their phone line to test in case Baas’s line was screwed.
 Were eventually diverted to a computer store where we hogged up two hours of a technician’s time to determine the following: there is nothing wrong with my modem; nothing seems to be wrong with my laptop; but the laptop does not seem to be communicating with the modem.
 Hmm, didn’t realise this.
 Thought it was a phone line problem.
 So I spent some time trying to resolve it myself and the final decision was that I was gonna phone the guy tomorrow about coming by for the even better techhead to take a look at it.
 The suggestion was to hook up some harddrive to my laptop, install Dutch Windows on it and see if it is a problem with my modem port or if something screwed up with my Windows.
 On his suggestion, I started uninstalling all sorts of programs which might be “conflicting” in my system.
 Even disabled the com port and reinstalled it again, as with all my modem drivers.
 Still nothing helped.
 On the way back, occurred to me that I might have to buy an internal modem for my laptop as a quick solution and get the rest resolved back in Prague.
 Called my Czech dude in Prague and started comparing prices.
 He agreed to send me an internal modem by FedEx and charge it to my credit card.
 Seems the stores around here were significantly more expensive.
 But our planned deadline to leave this village was rapidly approaching and I still hadn’t managed to send out the round of emails to the dudes we were supposed to be visiting.
 Before the internal modem idea, was contemplating going back to Prague to resolve all this.
 Or maybe to Munich, which is on the way back to Prague, sort of, where we can stay at a friend’s place and try to resolve this situation.
 Anyway, so me and Misa are walking back in sombre contemplation.
-What will happen with out trip?
+What will happen with our trip (need an income to keep it going)?
 Will we have to go back to Prague for a while?
 I couldn’t even send the email out to our next destinations to plan something and we didn’t have telephone numbers to these people.
 So, rather than getting stressed and depressed, decided we would go buy a bunch of beer, some good cheesy nacho chips and play nintendo for another afternoon.
 When things go shitty, remember, that is the time to treat yourself.
 I was getting a bit paranoid, but my life experiences have taught me never to lose faith in the great creator.
 We are, afterall, so much more important than the bumblebees, which are given an ample amount of flowers.
 So I tried to follow one of the bible commands: don’t worry about tomorrow dude.
 Baas came back from work.
 While at some store, he happened to ask about this or that and was referred to some computer dude in the village.

 So, at 9:25 in the evening, I put on my Svejk hat (it might be a cold, ten minute drive), put my laptop under my right arm, held the plastic bag of loose wires and modem parts in my left hand while holding onto Baas’s collar, and sat on his scooter to be driven to the NEW computer dude connection.
 When walking on the road with Misa earlier that day, I told her, “You know, it’s probably some picovina <very small problem>, quite probably caused by my network fiddling in the camp.”